ChondroTextomics/ALRegulatorDiscovery/labelling/README.md

 ## Overview

-This folder contains the resources, scripts, and annotation rules for the manual curation and consensus revision of genes associated with chondrogenesis, and for modelling the classification NLP model in this repository.
+This folder contains the resources for the manual curation and consensus revision of genes associated with chondrogenesis

 Requirements for running this pipeline are provided in the `envs` folder.